mojowebinc/mojowebinc.github.io/pages/04insd.md

 ---
 layout: page-fullwidth
-title:  "Communication"
+title:  "Instructional Design"
-subheadline:  "Can you hear me now?"
+subheadline:  "'What I hear, I forget.
+What I see, I remember.
+What I do, I understand.'
+Xunzi"
 teaser: "The full-width page format gives you all the space you need to show your content using the grid."
 categories:
     - design
 header:
-   image_fullwidth: 03com1600.jpg
+   image_fullwidth: 04insd1600.jpeg
-permalink: "/03com/"
+permalink: "/04insd/"
 ---

 *Feeling Responsive* is built on Foundation.
 And of course, we make use of the wonderful grid system and so can you.
 Find out more about [constructing  beautiful layouts][1] in the foundation documentation.